Why You Should Be Picky...

 · Do they demonstrate and explain the movements?

-· Do they correct people that are struggling and provide alternatives or modifications?
+· Do they help people that are struggling and provide alternatives or modifications?

-· Do they provide corrections in a POSITIVE / CONSTRUCTIVE / ENCOURAGING way?
+· Do they provide cues in a POSITIVE / CONSTRUCTIVE / ENCOURAGING way?
 Or are they just telling people what NOT to do?

 I LOVE being in a class and hearing great instructors give fabulous support and guidance to the people around me.
 I WANT them to be specific, and set challenging goals that make me work harder AND smarter.
-If a coach is only providing negative cues, or worse, NO corrections at all…I’m thinking this place is not for me.
+If a coach is only providing negative cues…I’m thinking this place is not for me.

 3. Do they tell you the WHY?